 However perhaps the most tried and tested way of blade tensioning is simply: If the bandsaw is cutting accurately then the blade is tensioned correctly, if the blade tends to wander and an accurate cut cannot be achieved then the blade tension needs adjusting.

 If the machine is to stand idle for a period it is good practice to slacken tension and re-tension when next using.
-On the BS350 the simplest way to release and re-tension the blade is to use the blade tension release cam handle located on the back on the machine.

 6.2 Tracking the Bandsaw blade